15 Unique Ways to Get Cultural in Delhi

 Nothing could be more culturally true than drinking street chai in Delhi.
 India is a tea drinking nation, and chai (sweet milky tea, lightly spiced) is enormously popular.
 There are chai walas on practically every Delhi corner in the mornings.

-14. Visit a diplomatic cultural centre
+14. Visit a Diplomatic Cultural Centre

 A mixed group of Indians and expats standing in front of the red walls of the Japan Foundation in Delhi